osmbe/website/en/_posts/motm/2018-10-30-aylin-kızılaslan.md

 ## Who are you ?

 I am Aylin Kızılaslan from Istanbul, Turkey.
 I am a medical student  in Ataturk University.
-My nickname and also OpenStreetMap name is ‘deniz yıldızı’ which I only use for charity projects or civil society initiatives.
+My nickname and also OpenStreetMap name is ‘deniz yıldızı' which I only use for charity projects or civil society initiatives.
 It means starfish in Turkish.
 It comes from the famous starfish story, one little step towards changing the world.

 ![Aylin Kizilaslan](https://photos.smugmug.com/OSM/Screenshots/Mapper-in-the-Spotlight/Aylin-Kizilaslan/i-58D7VZR/0/fa278d9b/XL/1-XL.jpg)